Close Menu

 The 2015 Time Person of the Year is Angela Merkel, PhD, chancellor of Germany, recognized for her leadership in the European economic crisis (Greece) and the massive refugee problem due to war in the Middle East.

-Question for students (and subscribers): So who or what do you predict will be the Person of the Year for 2016?
-Give us your best guess, and tell us why you think so in the comments section below this article.
+Question for students (and subscribers) to ponder: So, who or what do you predict will be the Person of the Year for 2016?
+What is your best guess, and why do you think so?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!